jarredwitt/react-native-router-ex/README.md

 # react-native-router-ex
 React native router that uses NavigationExperimental.
 This router is still in heavy development.
 API changes are going to be fairly sporadic since NavigationExperimental is still being developed as well.
 The router does rely on redux for navState management.
 Checkout the example/root.js to see the setup.

 There is a fully working example in the example folder.
 API docs are in progress.

 ###Sample Configuration
 ```
+import { Reducer, Router, RootScene, Scene, Schema, TabScene } from 'react-native-router-ex';

+// ----------------------------------------------------------------------------
+// Buttons and pages removed for brevity.
+Check example for full configuration.
+// ----------------------------------------------------------------------------

 const scenes = (
   <RootScene type="tabs">
     <Schema key="default" titleStyle={{ fontSize: 17, fontFamily: 'avenir', color: '#4A4A4A' }} icon={tabIcon} renderBackButton={renderBackButton} />